Research Misconduct

 - The research community or public should otherwise be informed.

-D. Departure from Procedures.
-The DO may approve departures from these procedures as required by law or, including appointment of an ad hoc investigation committee to address sensitive matters, as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the University.
-The DO RIO shall document any significant departures in writing. and shall provide written notice to the Research Affairs Committees of the Bloomington and Indianapolis Faculty Councils of any systematically recurring departures from these procedures.
+- Departure from Procedures.
+The DO may approve departures from these procedures, including appointment of an ad hoc investigation committee to address sensitive matters, as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the University.
+The RIO shall document any significant departures in writing.

 Definitions

-Allegation: A written disclosure of possible research misconduct through any means of communication brought to the RIO or DO that triggers the procedures described by this policy Policy.
-An allegation must be more than
+Allegation: A disclosure of possible research misconduct through any means of communication brought to the attention of the RIO that triggers the procedures described by this policy.

-Assessment:a conclusory statement, and should provide sufficient specificity to allow a determination as to A consideration of whether the conduct alleged, if true, falls within this Policy.an allegation of research misconduct appears to fall within the definition of research misconduct and this Policy and is sufficiently credible and specific so that potential evidence of research misconduct may be identified.
+Assessment: A consideration of whether an allegation of research misconduct appears to fall within the definition of research misconduct and this policy and is sufficiently credible and specific so that potential evidence of research misconduct may be identified.
 The assessment only involves the review of readily accessible information relevant to the allegation.

-Conflict of Interest: A professional or personal, professional, or financial relationship or activity with the respondent or other parties, beyond that of a mere acquaintance or colleague, that might affect, or reasonably appear to affect, the an individual’s ability to be impartial.
+Conflict of Interest: A personal, professional, or financial relationship or activity with the respondent or other parties, beyond that of a mere acquaintance or colleague, that might affect, or reasonably appear to affect, an individual’s ability to be impartial.

-Deciding Official (DO): The University institutional official appointed by the President to implement and oversee this policy consistent with applicable laws.and who makes final determinations on allegations of research misconduct and any institutional actions and sanctions.
-The Vice President for Research is delegated the authority to serve as the Deciding Official (DO) as outlined in this Policy.
+Deciding Official (DO): The institutional official appointed by the President to implement and oversee this policy consistent with applicable laws and who makes final determinations on allegations of research misconduct and any institutional actions and sanctions.
+The Vice President for Research is delegated the authority to serve as the Deciding Official (DO) as outlined in this policy.

 Good faith: